jpsingh10/ECS162-p2/README.md

    - **Contents**:
      - `index.html` - The main HTML document for the game.
      - `/css` - CSS files for styling the game's interface.
-       Changes were made `style.css` to match the styles and keep it consistent with our the other games.
+       Changes were made to `style.css` to match the styles and keep them consistent with the other games.
-     - `/js` - JavaScript files containing the game's logic, adapted from an open-source version. changes the `game.js` and `view.js` modules and the changes made can found at the top of the respestive files.
+     - `/js` - JavaScript files containing the game's logic, adapted from an open-source version.
+Changes to the `game.js` and `view.js` modules can be found at the top of the respective files.

 ## How to Run